UWrc/UWrc.github.io/docs/tools/r.md

 Let's say we wanted to use the most up-to-date version of base R from the Rocker Project on Docker hub [<ins>**More information here.**</ins>](https://hub.docker.com/r/rocker/r-base).
 There are many other versions are R available on Docker hub, and we encourage you to explore them to find the version that fits the needs of your research project. [<ins>**Explore versions here**</ins>](https://hub.docker.com/r/rocker/r-base/tags).

 First start an interactive job on a compute node.
 Building containers is not a login-node approved activity.
-The following command will request a single CPU on the `ckpt` parition with 16GB of RAM for 2 hours.
+The following command will request a single CPU on the `ckpt` partition with 16GB of RAM for 2 hours.
 If your lab group owns Hyak resources, you might be able to change `--partition=ckpt` to `--partition=compute` for priority access to a node.
 Find out which resources you can use with the `hyakalloc` command.

 ```js
 salloc --partition=ckpt --cpus-per-task=1 --mem=16G --time=2:00:00